Tree falls on house in Willoughby Hills, road closure in effect

 Willoughby Hills -- A large tree has fallen on a house located on River Rd.

-As of 4:00 a.m., River Rd. between Chardon and Rogers' Roads remain closed.
+As a result, River Road between Chardon and Rogers roads was closed.

 Police have not said how long the road closure will remain in effect, but an electrical crew will be responding to the scene.